 The Campus Security Office (CSO) has staff on-duty 24 hours a day.
-The office includes the director of campus security and five full-time officers.
-Selected students are hired as dispatchers during the academic year.
+The office includes the director of campus security and four full-time officers.
+Selected students are hired for student patrols during the academic year.

 Campus security officers have full authority granted by Green Mountain College to enforce all rules and regulations outlined in the Student Handbook, which includes state and federal laws covering alcohol and drug use.